 Once you’ve passed your driving test, it’s easy to believe that you know everything there is to know about driving.

-In reality, the rules of the road are constantly changing and it’s important to have up-to-date knowledge of the latest motoring laws.
+In reality, the rules of the road are constantly changing and it’s important to have up-to-date knowledge of the latest motoring laws to avoid costly driving fines.
 To help, we’ve pulled together a list of seven new driving laws for 2021 – all of which could lead to a fine or penalty points if you break them.